markuslibrary/uab-dataset-catalog/README.md

  1. Improving the API search strategy and investigating the overlap (or lack thereof) between different searches.
 For example, how does the Zenodo API search compare to the DataCite API search, which should, in theory, cover all Zenodo datasets?
  2. Developing standalone code for the Dryad API.
 Many Dryad datasets can be accessed via the Zenodo API, but since this mirroring is no longer happening, we will need a new set of code to directly search Dryad records using their API.
 We will also look into whether this code would be made obsolete by the DataCite code.
  3. Developing standalone code for ICPSR.
 Currently, ICPSR metadata records must be downloaded individually in XML format from a manual search, but we can develop code to process these XML files in bulk and generate the Batch Upload spreadsheet.
+ 4. Unifying the separate notebooks into one notebook that consolidates all searching.